GCBallesteros/quaternions/docs/workflows/check-current-position-of-a-satellite.md

-# AI!
-Add links on the references to functions we have documented in the /dsl folder that are used here.
 # Check Current Position of a Satellite

-This workflow demonstrates how to move a point in the visualizer to the current position of a satellite by fetching it's TLE.
-The satellite's are identified by their [NORAD Catalog Number](https://en.wikipedia.org/wiki/Satellite_Catalog_Number).
-To do this, we will use the `mov2sat` function, which fetches the satellite's position at a given timestamp.
+This workflow demonstrates how to move a point in the visualizer to the current position of a satellite by fetching its TLE.
+The satellites are identified by their [NORAD Catalog Number](https://en.wikipedia.org/wiki/Satellite_Catalog_Number).
+To do this, we will use the [`mov2sat`](/dsl/movement-and-attitude/#mov2sat) function, which fetches the satellite's position at a given timestamp.

 Here is the code that you can run directly on the integrated editor.